 One overlay zone will be used to ensure development compatibility with the sensitive uses in the Plan Area.
 The proposed South Central Overlay Zone is to be applied over each zoning district in the Plan Area, adding a layer of development standards and use regulations within the defined overlay boundary (see Figure 5-1).

-The SCSP Overlay Zone utilizes a buffer zone as represented in Figure 5-2, to separate certain industrial uses from sensitive uses by a 1,000 foot distance to reduce conflicts.
+The SCSP Overlay Zone utilizes a buffer as represented in Figure 5-2, to separate certain industrial uses from sensitive uses by a 1,000 foot distance to reduce conflicts.
 For the purpose of this Plan, sensitive uses are defined as residences, schools, religious institutions, playgrounds, child-care centers, hospitals, retirement homes, and convalescent homes.
+Figure 5-2 represents sensitive uses as of October 25, 2024.
+For new development, buffers will be applied to sensitive uses existing at the time the application is deemed complete.